Skip to Content

 Bangkok street scene.
 Photo by Dan Freeman on Unsplash

 But let’s get back to Bangkok.
-Make time in the capital city to explore temples, do some shopping, indulge in daily massages, eat the food, tootle down the klongs, see a kick-boxing match, or visit one of the many breathtaking rooftop bars.
+Make time in the capital city to explore temples, do some shopping, indulge in daily massages, eat the food, tootle down the klongs, see a kick-boxing match, or visit one of the many breathtaking rooftop bars for a cocktail and a view.

 Bangkok is also a good city to base yourself in a lovely hotel and take day trips from, like this Ayuttahya day trip from Bangkok.